scalameta/metals/website/blog/2022-04-25-aluminium.md

 Thanks to the joined effort of [\#3772](https://github.com/scalameta/metals/pull/3772), [\#3763](https://github.com/scalameta/metals/pull/3763) and [\#3710](https://github.com/scalameta/metals/pull/3710) the Doctor view currently:

-- shows Metals server version and information about Java used to run Metals server
+- shows the Metals server version and information about Java used to run the Metals server
-- displays compilation status of project
+- displays the compilation status of project
 - allows to navigate to the build target info for each target

 ![new-doctor-view](https://imgur.com/ByzzlM8.png)